open-risk/DataQualityToolkit/README.md

 ======================

-DataQualityToolkit is a Python powered library for the evaluation and visualization of the data quality of data provided in excel spreadsheets, csv files or other tabular data.
+DataQualityToolkit is a Python powered library for the evaluation and visualization of the data quality of data provided in excel spreadsheets, csv files or other tabular data fetched from the web

 General Info